moda20/scheduler_starter/README.md

 - `scheduler_ui` : the scheduler_ui as the name suggests
 - `mysql` : the database ued by the scheduler to manage jobs and authentication
 - `gotify` : **OPTIONAL** - the gotify server, used as a notification server
-- `browserless` : **OPTIONAL** - the browserless server, used as a second http requesting system with some extra features like ads blocking (more on the [browserless](https://www.browserless.io/) website)
 - `loki` : **OPTIONAL** - the Grafana loki server, it is used as logging server for activities inside tasks, and the only way to preview logs on the UI

 ### Running the stack